freqtrade/freqtrade/docs/exchanges.md

     Downloading kraken data will require significantly more memory (RAM) than any other exchange, as the trades-data needs to be converted into candles on your machine.
     It will also take a long time, as freqtrade will need to download every single trade that happened on the exchange for the pair / timerange combination, therefore please be patient.

+!!!
+Warning "rateLimit tuning"
+    Please pay attention that rateLimit configuration entry holds delay in milliseconds between requests, NOT requests\sec rate.
+    So, in order to mitigate Kraken API "Rate limit exceeded" exception, this configuration should be increased, NOT decreased.

 ## Bittrex

 ### Order types